FiligranHQ/xtm-browser-extension/docs/troubleshooting.md

 - Side panel requires Chrome 114+

 ### Firefox
-- Use sidebar instead of side panel
+- Uses floating panel only (native side panel not supported)
+- Split screen mode is disabled on Firefox
 - Temporary add-ons are removed on browser restart

 ### Edge